mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Whether and how a [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') communicates to an adjacent [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion').
+Whether and how a [FurnishingModel](#T-ParquetClassLibrary-Parquets-FurnishingModel 'ParquetClassLibrary.Parquets.FurnishingModel') communicates to an adjacent [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').

 <a name='F-ParquetClassLibrary-Parquets-EntryType-Down'></a>
 ### Down `constants`